 - Other costs

-You need to ensure you’ll be able to keep up with the payments every month, on top of everything else.
+You need to ensure you’ll be able to keep up with the payments every month as your home may also be repossessed if you do not keep up repayments on your mortgage.
 Factor this in when deciding if you can afford a mortgage.
 A mortgage calculator can help provide a guide.

 What mortgage can I afford with my salary?

 What do you need for a mortgage?
-A lender will usually lend you 4x your salary.
+A lender will assess your salary to determine how much you can afford

 Where can you afford to buy?